EarthScope/rover/docs/pipeline.md

     data.
 This can be omitted with `--no-post-compact`

 By default, all steps except the per-file `rover compact` are run.
-This can be enabled with `--compact`.
+Compaction can be enabled with `--compact`.

-The options `--no-ingest` and `--no-index` can be used to stop the pipelin short.
+The options `--no-ingest` and `--no-index` can be used to stop the pipeline short.

 Initial indexing and final check for duplicate data can be omitted with `--no-pre-index` and `--no-post-compact`.

+These options also affect low-level commands thare are used individually.
+So using `--no-index` with `rover ingest` would mean that `rover index` was not called avter ingesting data.
+Similarly, compaction can be enabled with `rover ingest --compact`.